Members

 Undergraduate Student

-Ethan is a sophomore majoring in Biology.
+Ethan is majoring in Biology.
 He joined the SPAN lab in the summer of 2024 as a LASER scholar and is on the pre-med track with hopes to either become a Family Medicine physician or Sports Medicine physician.
 In his free time, Ethan enjoys playing sports, gaming, and playing DnD.

 Undergraduate Student